zephyrproject-rtos/zephyr/doc/reference/logging/index.rst

 - Logging backend API exteded with function for processing v2 messages.

 .. note::
    Logging v1 is deprecated!
-Version 2 supports same set of features with listed above extensions.
+Version 2 supports same set of features with extensions listed above.
 However, logging backend API is different.
 All backends in the tree support version 2 API.
 Any custom backend must be adapted to version 2.
    Version 1 support will be removed after 3.1 release.